1999 Cricket World Cup: Statistics

-Lance Klusener of South Africa was declared the Player of the Tournament.
-Rahul Dravid of India scored the most runs (461) in the tournament.
-Geoff Allott of New Zealand and Shane Warne of Australia tied each other for most wickets taken (20) in the tournament.

 Match balls

 A new type of cricket ball, the white 'Duke', was introduced for the first time in the 1999 World Cup.
 British Cricket Balls Ltd claimed that the balls behaved identically to the balls used in previous World Cups, experiments showed they were harder and swung more.

 Media

 The host broadcasters for television coverage of the tournament were Sky and BBC Television.
 In the UK, live games were divided between the broadcasters, with both screening the final live.
 This was to be BBC's last live cricket coverage during that summer, with all of England's home Test series being shown on Channel 4 or Sky from 1999 onwards; the BBC did not show any live cricket again until August 2020.